 Please note that room reservations are separate from registration and must be made separately.
 We suggest you do that right away!
 (See the accommodation section below.)

-The registration form will include the cost of registration, meals (adults and youth 6–11), and the Friday reception.
+The registration form includes the cost of registration, meals (adults and youth 6–11), and the Friday reception.

 We’re pleased to welcome some very accomplished presenters and trip leaders who can help us better understand the natural history of the area and the challenges to it.
 And of course we look forward to opportunities just to schmooze, renew old acquaintances, and make new ones.